Cities and Towns in Aomori

-If you decide to go to one place in Aomori it should probably be Hirosaki.
-At the center of the Tsugaru plain in the shadow of Mount Iwaki (known as the Tsugaru Fuji) Hirosaki has twice the character of the much larger Aomori City and Hachinohe put together.
-As the capital of the Tsugaru Domain which covered much of modern day Aomori Prefecture, Hirosaki is blessed with Aomori’s only extant castle — Hirosaki Castle.
-The diminutive castle is a lot less impressive than those in places like Kumamoto or Osaka, but unlike those castles, it is 100% authentic.
-Hirosaki is nothing flash – the opposite in fact, but the temple district of Hirosaki, it’s many early examples of European architecture, its outstanding food and bars where you can watch the rowdy folk music styles of Tsugaru Jamisen (a local variant of the Shamisen) warrant a place on any itinerary of the Tohoku (Northeast Japan) region.
+If you can only go to one place in Aomori Prefecture it should be Hirosaki.
+At the center of the Tsugaru plain and in the shadow of Mt.
+Iwaki (known as the Tsugaru Fuji), Hirosaki has twice the character of Aomori City and Hachinohe put together.
+It was once the capital of the Tsugaru Domain, which covered much of modern day Aomori Prefecture.
+Thanks to this, Hirosaki is blessed with Aomori’s only extant castle — Hirosaki Castle.
+This diminutive castle is a lot less impressive than those in places like Kumamoto or Osaka.
+But unlike those castles, it is 100% authentic.
+The castle and its surrounding park is also one of the most famous spots in Japan for cherry blossoms.
+At the end of April each year, the park bustles with food stalls and partying locals.